 Most of the outage was effected through a breaker flipped in the Ramses exchange, and the rest was phone calls and arm-twisting, the presentation says.

 Dozens of foreign journalists were arrested, attacked and beaten as the Egyptian government and its supporters embarked on what the US state department called a concerted campaign to intimidate the international media.

-Ahmed said the most chilling part of the encounter was the mob mentality that took hold: t he people who were showing up had no idea why we were the targets.
+today, Ahmed said the most chilling part of the encounter was the mob mentality that took hold: t he people who were showing up had no idea why we were the targets.
 They just took up the cry of 'foreigners' and 'journalists' and joined in.
-There was no

 The Egyptian interior ministry arrested more than 20 foreign journalists in Cairo, including the Washington Post's bureau chief and a photographer.
 Al-Jazeera said three of its journalists were detained.

 On the streets, it was impossible to interview protesters without a crowd gathering, shouting accusations and jabbing fingers.
 The antipathy to the media appeared to extend to both opponents and supporters of the regime.